rochester-rcl/resurrect3d/README.md

-# Work in Progress Cultural Heritage 3D Viewer Platform
+# Resurrect3D: An Open and Customizable Platform for Exploring Cultural Heritage
 Built with React, Node, and three.js

 ## Dependencies